DonDebonair/ploy/README.md

   - id: my-lambda # in case of Lambda, this is the function name
     type: lambda
     version: v2
     version-environment-key: VERSION # optional, updates the given environment variable with the version when deploying
+    post-deploy-script: my-script.sh # optional, runs the specified script after succesful deployment, using `bash`.
+The deploy version is availabe as the VERSION variable inside the script
   - id: my-container # in case of ECS, this is the service name
     type: ecs
     cluster: my-cluster